Disney may be The Most Magical Place on Earth, but nothing can wreck the happy faster than poor planning.

 17. Consider purchasing a Tables in Wonderland card.
 If you’re a Florida resident or a Disney Passholder, be sure to check out the Tables in Wonderland discount card.
 Good at many locations throughout Disney, the card offers a savings of 20% on meals, and includes alcoholic beverages.

-18. Make plans to visit the Epcot Food and Wine Festival least once.
+18. Make plans to visit the EPCOT Food and Wine Festival at least once.
 What began as an event to draw crowds during a slow part of the year has turned into a premiere culinary event with demonstrations, special dining opportunities, and fantastic marketplace booths.
 Anyone who loves to eat should plan to visit the Food and Wine Festival at least once!
 And to help with planning your Food and Wine Festival trip, pre-order this year’s DFB Guide to the Epcot International Food and Wine Festival, and get the last year’s version for free!